 Transactions deemed by management to be ongoing, major or central to the provision of program services are reported as operating revenue and support and operating expenses in the accompanying statements of activities.
-Non-operating revenues (expenses) include endowment and investment activity, investment return on cash value of life insurance policies, capital campaign and capital grant activity, and donated property and equipment.
+Non-operating revenues (expenses) include endowment and investment activity, proceeds from life insurance policies and capital campaign and capital grant activity.